Govnosborkinoapps/MineOS-OLD/README.md

 The Old Version of Cool MineOS
-About

 Installation
 -----------------------------------------------------------

-It is also recommended to add a wireless modem to connect computers to the home network.
-Now you can turn on the computer.
-By default, the OpenOS boots from the inserted floppy, you just have to install it on your hard disk, similar to installing a real OS.
-Use the **install** command:
+Install Command:

 ![](https://i.imgur.com/lpwwQD4.png?1)

-After the installation is complete, you will be prompted to make the hard disk bootable, and restart the computer.
-After rebooting, you can start installing MineOS.
-To do this, enter the following command in the console:

     pastebin run 0nm5b1ju - not work anymore

-The computer will be analyzed for compliance with the minimum requirements, after which a pretty installer will be launched.
-You can change some system options to your taste, and, agreeing with the license agreement, install MineOS.

-How to develop MineOS applications
+Creating Software for MineOS
 -----------------------------------------------------------

-Each MineOS application is a directory with **.app** extension, which has the following contents:
+Each MineOS Software is a directory with **.app** extension, which has the following contents:

 ![](https://i.imgur.com/o6uiNBJ.png)